 A type of cancer treatment that uses high-energy x-rays or other types of radiation that may kill some cancer cells or keep them from growing is known as radiation therapy.

 If the bile ducts are blocked, jaundice, pain, and infections can occur.
-Biliary draining using a catheter (a thin flexible tube) can help improve blockages.
+Biliary drainage using a catheter (a thin flexible tube) can help improve blockages.

 Did You Know?